ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Miscellaneous/Scrolling platformer using admonitions.md

 ````

-In the Play game stack:
+In the Play game stack, after this:
-after
 ````ad-scratch
 ```
 set scroll and position::custom
 ```
 ````
-add this:
+put this:
 ````ad-scratch
 ```
 Position (at screen x and y)::custom